microsoft/react-native-windows/docs/GettingStarted.md

 #### *Note On Expo*

 React Native Windows is not currently supported by Expo.
-If you have a React Native project created by create-react-app on which you would like to develop React Native Windows, [you can eject your app from Expo](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).
+If you have a React Native project created by [create-react-native-app](https://github.com/react-community/create-react-native-app) on which you would like to develop React Native Windows, [you can eject your app from Expo](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

 ## Running a React Native Windows App